-- fund our operations and clinical trials; - continue our research and development efforts; - commercialize cabozantinib or any other future product candidates, if any such candidates receive regulatory approval for commercial sale; and - fund the U.S. marketing and commercialization costs for cobimetinib we are obligated to share under our collaboration with Genentech or any similar costs we are obligated to fund under collaborations we may enter into in the future.
+- fund our operations and clinical trials; - · continue our research and development efforts; - expand our sales, marketing and distribution capabilities; - · commercialize cabozantinib or any other future product candidates, if any such candidates receive regulatory approval for commercial sale; and - fund the portion of U.S. sales and marketing costs for cobimetinib that we are obligated to fund under our collaboration with Genentech, or any similar costs we are obligated to fund under collaborations we may enter into in the future.

-As of March 31, 2015, we had \$197.6 million in cash and investments, which included \$107.2 million available for operations, \$6.1 million of shortterm restricted investments available for public debt service obligations, \$81.6 million of compensating balance investments that we are required to maintain on deposit with Silicon Valley Bank, and \$2.7 million of long-term restricted investments.
-Taking into account our cost saving measures, including the planned effects of the 2014 Restructuring that we initiated on September 2, 2014, and the expected extension of the maturity date of the Deerfield Notes to July 1, 2018, we anticipate that our current cash and cash equivalents, and short-term investments available for operations, and product revenues will enable us to maintain our operations through the first quarter of 2016.
-While a forecast of future events is inherently uncertain, our ability to sustain our business operations the first quarter of 2016 is highly dependent on the results of METEOR, the commercial success of COMETRIQ and the revenues we generate as well as the commercial success of cobimetinib and our share of related net profits and losses, and royalties under our collaboration with Genentech.
-Consistent with the actions we have taken in the past, we will prioritize necessary and appropriate steps to ensure the continued operation of our business and preservation of the value of our assets beyond the first quarter of 2016, including but not limited to actions such as further reductions in headcount, additional consolidation of administrative functions, asset sales and additional curtailment of our development activities.
-However, our future capital requirements will be substantial, and we may need to access additional capital.
-We may seek additional capital to support future operations through licensing, partnering or other strategic collaborative arrangements, and we may pursue the issuance of equity or debt securities or external borrowings.
-It is unclear when any such transactions will occur, on satisfactory terms or at all.
-Our ability to raise additional capital in the equity and debt markets, should we choose to do so, is dependent on a number of factors, including, but not limited to, the market demand for our common stock, which itself is subject to a number of pharmaceutical development and business risks and uncertainties, as well as the uncertainty that we would be able to raise such additional capital at a price or on terms that are favorable to us.
+As of September 30, 2015, we had \$282.1 million in cash and investments, which included \$197.8 million available for operations, \$81.6 million of compensating balance investments that we are required to maintain on deposit with Silicon Valley Bank, and \$2.7 million of long-term restricted investments.
+We anticipate that our current cash and cash equivalents, and short-term investments available for operations, and product revenues, will enable us to maintain our operations for a period of at least 12 months following the end of the third quarter of 2015.
+While a forecast of future events is inherently uncertain, our ability to sustain our business operations for this time period without additional financing is highly dependent upon the commercial success of COMETRIQ and the revenues we generate, as well as the commercial success of COTELLIC and our share of related net profits and losses and royalties under our collaboration with Genentech.
+It is also dependent upon whether and when we partner cabozantinib with a global pharmaceutical organization for further development and sales outside the U.S., and the upfront payments and milestones associated with any such transaction.
+Consistent with the actions we have taken in the past, we will prioritize necessary and appropriate steps to ensure the continued operation of our business and preservation of the value of our assets.
+However, our future capital requirements will be substantial, and we may need to raise additional capital significantly earlier than we currently anticipate.
+These factors include: